-Facilities include the J. Armand Bombardier 3ft x 4ft Low-Turbulence Subsonic Wind Tunnel at the Aerodynamics Lab that is currently being primarily used for the investigation of aircraft wingtip vortices as well as rotorcraft blade-vortex interaction.
-The lab employs laser/optics flow measurement equipment, multiple hot-film sensor array as well as a PIV flow measurement equipment.
-A state-of-the-art heat transfer lab that investigates fluid flow and heat transfer in engineering systems for energy conversion, exchange, and storage.
-The CFDLab at McGill University utilizes a 58-processor supercomputer cluster for the development of new algorithms for the analysis and design of aerospace vehicles.
-The cluster is equipped with a state-of-the-art interconnect based on the Infiniband standard for high bandwidth and low latency transfer of data for large parallel computations.
-The group has access to the CLUMEQ supercomputer soon to be upgraded to a large 4000-core supercomputer that would be one of the fastest supercomputer in Canada.
+Facilities include the J. Armand Bombardier 3ft x 4ft Low-Turbulence Subsonic Wind Tunnel at the Aerodynamics Lab, which is being primarily used for the investigation of aircraft wingtip vortices as well as rotorcraft blade-vortex interaction.
+The lab employs laser/optics flow measurement equipment and multiple hot-film sensor array as well as PIV flow measurement equipment.
+A state-of-the-art heat transfer lab investigates fluid flow and heat transfer in engineering systems for energy conversion, exchange, and storage.
+Researchers have access to the McGill High Performance Computing (HPC) centre, which operates one of the most advanced computing and data management facilities in Canada and the world.
+McGill HPC is equipped with 21000 processing cores with both graphical processing units and Intel Phi accelerators and provides extensive data storage, cloud-computing services, and advanced technical support and HPC consulting to McGill researchers.

-Research funding is primarily contributed by the federal as well as the provincial governments through the following agencies: NSERC, CFI, FQRNT; and industries such as Bombardier, Pratt & Whitney, Bell Helicopter, and a large number of private companies.
+Research funding is primarily contributed by the federal and provincial governments through NSERC, CFI and FQRNT as well as by industrial partners, such as Bombardier, Pratt & Whitney, Bell Helicopter and a large number of private companies.